c4s4/continuum/README.md

   different value on error (as any Unix script should).

 You can pass the configuration file to use on command line.
-If you pass no configuration file on command line, gontinuum will look for following files to
+If you pass no configuration file on command line, continuum will look for following files to
 use:

-- *~/.gontinuum.yml*
+- *~/.continuum.yml*
-- *~/etc/gontinuum.yml*
+- *~/etc/continuum.yml*
 - */etc/gontinumm.yml*

 Crontab
 -------

-This script is triggered using cron, with a configuration as follows (in file */etc/cron.d/gontinuum*):
+This script is triggered using cron, with a configuration as follows (in file */etc/cron.d/continuum*):

-    0   * * * *  me    gontinuum
+    0   * * * *  me    continuum

-This will run gontinuum every hour.
-When gontinuum starts, it checks if repository has changed for all modules, comparing its hash with the one stored in *repo_hash* file.
+This will run continuum every hour.
+When continuum starts, it checks if repository has changed for all modules, comparing its hash with the one stored in *repo_hash* file.

-If repository has changed, gontinuum clones it and runs command for tests.
+If repository has changed, continuum clones it and runs command for tests.
 If commands return 0 (which is the Unix standard to tell that a command was successful), the test is OK, else it is a failure.

-Gontinuum prints a summary of the tests results and sends an email if one test failed.
+Continuum prints a summary of the tests results and sends an email if one test failed.
 It also sends a report if no test failed and *success* configuration field was set to *true*.